 Additional treatment will depend on the underlying cause and may include:

 - Antibiotics to treat a bacterial infection such as pyometra and milk fever.

 - Cooling down the cat (in the case of heat stroke).

-- Treatment of anemia may include blood transfusions in severe cases and supportive care.
+- Treatment of anemia may include blood transfusions in severe cases and supportive care such as oxygen therapy.

 - Treatment for poisoning may include having the stomach pumped, administration of activated charcoal to absorb any remaining poison, fluid therapy to control acidosis, anti-seizure medication (if necessary) and supportive care.